d-kingangi/d-kingangi/README.md

 ## Extracts
 <p>
    -"...a conflict between crypto and existing power structures is essentially preprogrammed.
 Regulation forces crypto underground.
 Anonymity proliferates.
-In the interstellar darkness, freshly radicalized crypto factions create a new kind of democratic society."
+In the interstellar darkness, freshly radicalized crypto factions create a new kind of democratic society."<br>
    -"Don't trust...verify!!"
 </p>